SSWConsulting/SSW.Rules.Content/rules/importance-critical-distance/rule.md

 created: 2022-10-13T01:26:32.690Z
 guid: 15f0d643-4d70-4ea5-8376-451ea1c14d7e
 ---
-intro
+"Critical distance" refers to the difference between one perspective and another, the difference between two ways of thinking about the same thing.

+Developers naturally have a builder mindset focused on success, while testers are likely to have a more skeptical, critical-thinking mindset.
+The critical distance between the perspectives of a developer and a tester is important for excellent testing.

 <!--endintro-->

 ![Figure: Taking advantage of critical distance reduces the chances of being fooled](fool-yourself-feynman.jpg)

-general stuff:

-“Critical Distance” refers to the difference between one perspective and another. difference between two ways of thinking about the same thing cultivate critical distance
+cultivate critical distance

 Testing benefits from diverse perspectives.